 President Trump also hopes to change the US tax system from a global tax to a territorial tax.
 Rather than taxing US corporations on their worldwide income, they would be taxed on their US source income.
 That is to say, income generated from work in the US or sales into the US would be taxed by the IRS.
 Income generated by work abroad would not be taxable in the US.

 I use Panama as an example because they offer the lowest cost and most efficient visa programs.
-Of course, any low or zero tax jurisdiction with a business friendly visa program will suffice.
-For more on this, see: The Best Cheap Residency Programs for 2018.
+Of course, any low or zero tax jurisdiction with a business-friendly visa program will suffice.